joshuabradley012/joshbradley-hugo/content/adobe-analytics-guide.md

 I hope I can save you some pain.

-Adobe Analytis involves mapping business needs to online datapoints and building a system that can efficiently and accurately collect that data.
+A successful implementation maps business needs to digital datapoints that are effeciently captured with perfect accuracy.

 It is essential to start with a well defined <abbr title="Business Requirements Document - Solution Design Reference">BRD-SDR</abbr>.
 Here is a template adapted from Adobe's <abbr  title="Launch Foundation Services">LFS</abbr> team: {{< externallink "BRD-SDR Template" "https://docs.google.com/spreadsheets/d/1dHQw4Y1ThgnYr_dg3kFQvqR0ePucwFc15Ai5WOD2DiA/edit?usp=sharing" >}}